act-rules/act-rules.github.io/_rules/inline-link-in-paragraph-is-distinguishable-be4d0c.md

 ---
 id: be4d0c
-name: Inline link is distinguishable
+name: Inline link in paragraph is distinguishable
 rule_type: atomic

 description: |
-  This rule checks that links that are embedded in a paragraph, list or cell have a way to distinguish them as links compared to the rest of the text
+  This rule checks that links that are embedded in a paragraph, list or cell have a way to distinguish them from the surrounding text

 accessibility_requirements: # Remove whatever is not applicable wcag20:1.4.1: # Use of Color (A)